 What is the difference between SEO and ORM?
 SEO stands for Search Engine Optimization.
 ORM stands for Online Reputation Management.
 SEO is generally concerned with getting a website to rank better for product or service-related search terms.
-ORM is generally concerned with getting many websites to rank well for the brand name.
+ORM uses SEO, and a variety of other techniques, to improve the overall image of a brand.
 Both are subsets of online marketing.

 7 min read